SCOMnewbie/SCOMnewbie.github.io/_posts/2021-27-05-howtousemodernauth.md

 ﻿---
 title: How to use modern authentication
-date: 2021-03-24 00:00
+date: 2021-05-27 00:00
 categories: [identity]
 tags: [identity,Powershell,AAD]
 ---

 # Introduction

-I'm learning modern authentications since several months and I still learn things every day!
-I'm super happy to publicly share what I'm working on my free time.
-Few weeks ago, I've released a Powershell module to create AAD apps because of the limitations of CLI/Az module for my demos.
-You can find more information [here](https://scomnewbie.github.io/posts/createaadapplications/).
-There will be some funny demos with this module later...
+I'm learning modern authentications since several months and I still learn new things every day!
+I'm super happy to publicly share what I’m doing on my free time and I hope it will help some of you to **understand how modern authentication is working**.
+In the past months, I’ve created several articles to explain what modern authentication was.
+This time we will **make it real** and we will use a module that I’ve released few weeks ago to create AAD apps (useful for multi tiers apps).
+You can find more information [here](https://scomnewbie.github.io/posts/createaadapplications/).You can find a **copy of this module in the examples folder or directly on my Github.**

+When I’ve started to work on modern auth with Powershell, I only wanted to execute graph queries from my scripts.
+I have to admit the available online resources weren’t great at that time (client_credential is not the only flow you can use).
+This is when I decided to create something to explain my understandings to people.

-I love Powerhell and the Powershell community.
-And this is where in fact I've started to play with modern authentications.
-I wanted to play with Graph from my scripts.
-Now to be honest Powershell is not where you will be able to get the full benefit of the modern identity platform (AAD).
-Some more advanced langage better interract with the platform (dynamic consent, identity.web library, conditionnal access context auth request, ...).
-Does it means that I can't learn modern identity?
-No of course :).
+Now, to be honest **Powershell is not where you will be able to get the full benefit of the identity platform (AAD)** but PosH is good for demos and debugging.
+Some more advanced language better interacts with the platform (dynamic consent, identity.web library, conditional access context auth request, ...).
+Does it mean we can't learn how modern authentication is working with Powershell?
+Nnnnaaahhhh.

+{% include note.html content="**I will update this article over time.** It takes a lot of time to build those demos (even more for advanced ones) and to put everything 'on paper'." %}

+Finally, those modules as provided as-is without warranty 😊.

+Let’s have fun!

-What this initiative will propose?
+This initiative will propose:

-* Use Powershell (for now) to explain how you can interract with AAD.
-Each demo try to focus on a specic aspect.
-I've tried to put a lot of comments.
+* To use Powershell mainly to explain how to interact with AAD.
+* Several demos where each demo try to focus on a specific topic
-* Give you tips trhough demo code comments or functions to use the platform.
+* A lot of tips through comments into the code
-* Cheap version of the az module caching but for all applications and scopes.
+* A module created to learn oauth/OIDC.

-What this initiative won't do?
+This initiative won't propose:

-* Won't explain what identity is from scratch.
-You can read my previous articles if you want more information.
-Here, I assume you have at least the glossary of the subject.
+* To explain what identoty is from scratch.
+Read my previous articles of follow the 425 show for more information.

-Why did I started this initiative?
+Why did I start this initiative?

-- People seems to strugle to understand modern authentication.
-- IT persons around me imagine we can interract with Graph only through a AppId/Secret.
-- Because MSAL.PS wasn't easy enough for me to explain in live how and what modern auth is working.

-Interract with the identoty platform is not something new with Powerhsll or any other langages.
-The only ways I'm aware of today is by using the MSAL.PS module or by doing this by yourself.
-For production type of wotklod, I recommend theMSAL.PS library.
-The side part is that the documentation is not there and as usual using a lib doesn't help you to understand how the whole thing works.

-IMPORTANT: Is this module useful?
-Yes and no in fact.
-Even if I will continue to work on this module to add few more flows (OBO + Auth  PKCE code with certs), the MSAL.PS which is not an official MSFT module is relying on the MSAL library.
-Now where this module can be interresting is to validate tokens (more info later).
+* Because modern auth is not a simple topic but it's not so complicated when you understand how it's working.
+Thanks to Microsoft.
+* Because a lot of co-workers struggle with the subject (dev or IT).
+* Because I wanted to give a little contribution and spending some time to write things.
+* Because Powershell does not have a lot of published articles around modern authentication.

+{% include important.html content="This module has been created to help people to understand modern auth.
+My advice is to use the MSAL.PS module if you want to use Powershell for production workload.
+But Psoauth2 module can be usefull not to generate tokens, but to validate tokens." %}

-# Module features
+# Work done

-## Current status

-* Auth flow with PKCE with or without secret
+This module provides 4 commands:
-* Credential flow
+* New-Accesstoken
+  * Manage a local cache for access token, refresk tokens, Id Tokens, secrets
+  * Propose several flows:
     * Device code flow
-* Acceess Token validation
-* Lot of demos with simple cases

-## Future
+    * Client_credential flow with both secrets and certs
+    * Auth code flow with PKCE with or without secret
+  * Manage refresh token when access token is expired (No interaction)
+* Clear-tokenCache to simply remove the local cache
+* Revoke-RefreshTokens to ask AAD to invalidate all current refresh tokens that has been generated before for a user.
+* Test-AADToken which validate if a token is valid or not.
+We will use this function later once we will play with advanced concepts.

+# Work to do

-* On behalf Of flow
+* Implement On behalf Of flow
-* Auth code PKCE with certs*
+* Auth code PKCE with certs
-* Create multi tier demos
+* Create multi tier demos with advanced concepts

 # How to use this module

 There is two important parts:

-* In the psoauth2\psoauth2 folder, you will be able to find the usable Powershell module.
-You will need to to understand, play, debug the modern authentication flows
+* In the psoauth2\psoauth2 folder, you will be able to find the latest usable Powershell module.
-* In the examples folders, you will be able to find multiples demo files where I explain differents aspects of what modern auth is and how you can use it.
-Over the time, I will fill this folder with more complicated cases (multi-tiers app) and with other langages too.
+* In the examples folders, you will be able to find multiples demos where I explain different aspects of what modern auth is and how you can use it.
+Over the time, I will fill this folder with more cases (multi-tiers app) and with other languages too

-Below is where I will explain each what each case bring to avoid having to read them all.

-## Simple usecases
+I recommend to simply follow demos in order.
 ### Prerequisites

 * You will need Global admin permission to run those demos (admin consent).
 * You will need to use the PSAADApplication module.
 You can find it in the Example folder or directly [here](https://github.com/SCOMnewbie/PSAADApplication/tree/main/PSAADApplication/PSAADApplication) for the latest version.
 * You will need the AZ module and/or the AZ CLI too (for certs demos).
 * In some demos, you will need an active subscription with a Keyvault already created.
+## Simple usecases

+The simple usecases will contain examples with only one API.
+For now it's only Powershell, but later I plan to use for fun few other langages.
 ### Script

 #### Confidential app with secret for subscription role assignment